Ann Marie McNamara

-Ann Marie McNamara is an American microbiologist is Vice President for Food Safety and Quality for the Supply Chain at US Foods.
+Ann Marie McNamara is an American microbiologist and was formerly Vice President for Food Safety and Quality for the Supply Chain at US Foods.
 She has received a Distinguished Service Award from the United States Department of Agriculture, and received the International Association for Food Protection Fellow Award in 2012 and Food Safety Award in 2022.

 Early life and education

 McNamara attended Quinnipiac University for undergraduate studies, where she coordinated the first screening program for Tay–Sachs disease at any university in the United States.
 She earned her M.S degree at the University of Minnesota, with a focus on microbiology.
 In Minnesota, she completed a research project on the detection of antibodies to La Crosse encephalitis virus.
 McNamara earned her doctoral degree in Infectious Diseases and Microbiology at University of Pittsburgh School of Public Health.
 Her research studied the detection and eradication of Legionella from hospital plumbing systems.
 After graduating, she joined the Centers for Disease Control and Prevention as a postdoctoral resident in Public Health and Medical Microbiology.
 Her postdoctoral research focused on medical microbiology and epidemiology.